isomerpages/mol-services/_move-house/03a-move-in.md

 ---
-title: "Make your home ready to live in"
+title: "1.Make your home ready to live in"
 permalink: /government-services/buying-a-hdb/move-in/
 third_nav_title: 4 things to know before you move in
 ---